kirillseva/help/README.md

 ### Are all widgets windowless on Windows?

-No, currently text input related widgets are still implemented by using Win32 Common Controls, becuase it is rather tough to implement a text input widget from scratch, and I have to focus on more important things first.
+No, currently text input related widgets are still implemented by using Win32 Common Controls, because it is rather tough to implement a text input widget from scratch, and I have to focus on more important things first.

 In future I'll make all widgets windowless, but it might be optional since it may bloat the size of executable.